sdevikar/cpp/modern/notes/move_semantics.md

 ## lvalues and rvalues

-- anything that can appear to the left side of the expression is lvalue. e.g. in `x = 10` `x` is lvalue
+- in general, anything that can appear to the left side of the expression is lvalue. e.g. in `x = 10` `x` is lvalue.
+More specifically, anything that can be referred to, by a name, is lvalue
 - anything that can only appear to the right side of the expression is rvalue. e.g. in the above case, `10` is rvalue
-- A function in C++ can return by value or reference.
+- A function in C++ can return by value or reference. (see [return by value and reference](../../basics/examples/return_by_reference/return_by_value_and_reference.cpp)).
 The function that returns by value is returning an rvalue and the function that returns by reference is returning an lvalue.
 So, that function can appear on the left hand side of the expression
 - C++11 introduced rvalue references.
 These are the references to rvalues.
 Following are some examples of how rvalue reference works:
--

 ```cpp